ChunZhou1/map1/README.md

               and click "index.html".

-              So npm start is not recommanded.
+              So npm start is not recommended.

 # How to compile?
 1: Open the Terminal under the **Client** directory